 After the poured foam stops rising and is dry to the touch, foam should be sufficiently cured.
 Cut any excess foam off with a knife or sharp object so it is as level with the polyethylene mold sleeve as possible.

-Remove the tape from both ends of the polyethylene sleeve before applying shrink wrap.
+IMPORTANT: Remove the tape from both ends of the polyethylene sleeve before applying shrink wrap.
 The center piece of tape can stay on the sleeve during the shrink wrap process.

-See figures 8.7 & 8.8
+See Figures 5.7 & 5.8

-A wrap around shrink sleeve must be heated and shrunk over the split polyethylene sleeve, this material is 24" or 36" wide and should be centered over the joint area.
+A wrap around shrink sleeve must be heated and shrunk over the polyethylene wrap, the shrink material is 24" or 36" wide and should be centered over the polyethylene wrap.
 This is necessary to protect the joint, and ensure a water tight system.
 A closure strip will be shrunk over the longitudinal seam.
-These steps are shown in the next section.
+These steps are shown in Section 8 starting on Page 9.